Explanations Based on Item Response Theory (eXirt): A Model-Specific Method to Explain Tree-Ensemble Model in Trust Perspective: Introduction

-The terminologies Attribute Relevance Ranking and Attribute Importance Ranking are widely used as synonyms in the computing community, but have different definitions herein, as shown in \cite{arrieta_explainable_2019_20}.
-Since attribute rankings are regarded as ordered structures whereby each attribute of the dataset used by the model appears in a position indicated by a score.
-The main difference being that, in relevance ranking, the calculation of the score is based on the model output, whereas to calculate the importance ranking of attributes, the correct label to be predicted is used \cite{arrieta_explainable_2019_20,molnar2020interpretable}.
+The terminologies Feature Relevance Ranking and Feature Importance Ranking are widely used as synonyms in the computing community, but have different definitions herein, as shown in \citep{arrieta_explainable_2019_20}.
+Since feature rankings are regarded as ordered structures whereby each feature of the dataset used by the model appears in a position indicated by a score.
+The main difference being that, in relevance ranking, the calculation of the score is based on the model output, whereas to calculate the importance ranking of features, the correct label to be predicted is used \citep{arrieta_explainable_2019_20,molnar2020interpretable}.

-Thus, while attribute relevance ranking acts as an explanation of how attributes contribute to reaching a particular model output, attribute importance ranking acts as a performance measure related to how attributes contribute to reaching the correct prediction \cite{arrieta_explainable_2019_20}.
+Global feature relevance ranking represents a significant part of this study because they allow for general analyses of how a given model generalizes a specific problem, along with analyses of how a given methodology explains a specific model, without the need for a preliminary understanding of the context in which the model is embedded \citep{ribeiro_complexity_et_al_2021}.

-Global attribute relevance rankings --- rather than local ones --- are analyzed because they allow for general analyses of how a given model generalizes to a specific problem, along with analyses of how a given measure explains a specific model, without the need for a preliminary understanding of the context in which the model is embedded. \cite{ribeiro_complexity_et_al_2021}.
+Despite being limited, the global feature relevance ranks carry general explanations about the analyzed model, and for this reason they were selected as a basic structure of explanation to compare results of different XAI methods in a quantitative way, without the need to use knowledge of a human expert of the context of each analyzed problem \citep{molnar2020interpretable}.
+Because, in XAI there is no baseline definition for good or bad model explanations \citep{review_xai_2021}.

-Also, attribute importance rankings are analyzed in comparison with attribute relevance rankings in an attempt to emphasize to the computing community the existence of differences or even similarities between these two different types of rankings.
+As shown in previous study \citep{ribeiro_complexity_et_al_2021}, explanations originating from different XAI methods may present specific similarities between themselves or also significant differences.
+This, considering the properties of the model to be explained and the particularities existing in each XAI method used.
+Given this fact, when there are several explanations for a set of models, the question naturally arises \textit{``Which model and explanation should I trust?''}.

-This way, the studies presented in \cite{ribeiro_complexity_et_al_2021} are continued by replicanting the experiments in benchmark format with the six measures of attribute relevance, an attribute importance measure is included for comparison; and finally, a new XAI measure is included to explain tree-ensemble models considering their complexity and using the Item Response Theory (IRT) perspective.
-This new measure was named Explainable based in Item Response Theory - \textit{eXirt}.
+In addition to global explanations, there are local explanations that are created at the model dataset instance level, allowing a greater level of understanding of how a model performs predictions \citep{arrieta_explainable_2019_20}.